How We Gave 3 Citizenships to Our Son (๐Ÿ‡ณ๐Ÿ‡ฑ, ๐Ÿ‡ญ๐Ÿ‡บ, ๐Ÿ‡ฒ๐Ÿ‡ฐ)

 My Naturalization – Acquiring Dutch Citizenship

-After finishing my studies and gaining competences on the job market, we decided to move to the Netherlands for better opportunities.
+After finishing my studies and gaining competences on the job market, we decided to move to the Netherlands for better job opportunities.

 Long story short, we live in the Netherlands for almost a decade.